ClementCaton/ALGOSUP_2022_Project_3_A/README.md

 ## Unit Test

-The tests are in the Synthesizer.Test project.
-To run them you just need to be inside the project and use ``dotnet test``.
+The tests can be found in the Synthesizer.Test project.
+To run them you'll have to be located in the project folder and run the dotnet test command.

 ## see also